-Victoria’s Secret Angel Josephine Skriver Flaunts Amazing Figure In Aqua-Colored Bra And Panties
+Victoria's Secret Angel Josephine Skriver Flaunts Amazing Figure In Aqua-Colored Bra And Panties

 Josephine's flawless figure was on show in a scanty aqua-colored bra with two thin shoulder straps.
 The garment, which was made out of a ribbed material, featured a low-cut neckline that revealed a massive view of cleavage.
 She teamed the number with matching high-rise panties that highlighted her curvy hips, pert backside, and chiseled midriff.

-The drool-worthy photo set quickly gathered a lot of support from social media users, amassing more than 62,000 likes within an hour after going live.
-Additionally, more than 400 admirers complimented the model on her form, beauty and outfit in the comments section.
+The photo set quickly gathered a lot of support from social media users, amassing more than 62,000 likes within an hour after going live.
+Additionally, more than 400 admirers complimented the model on her form in the comments section.

 "I love you so much Jo, beautiful angel," one Instagram user commented, following with a series of red heart and kiss-face emoji.